testcontainers/workshop-go/step-7-adding-localstack.md

 {"metadata":{"ratings_lambda":"http://bwtiue69l3njrfnm2v27qgql2n0dwbew.lambda-url.us-east-1.localhost.localstack.cloud:32773/","ratings":"redis://127.0.0.1:32769","streams":"127.0.0.1:32771","talks":"postgres://postgres:postgres@127.0.0.1:32768/talks-db?"}}
 ```

-In your terminal, copy the `ratings_lambda` URL from the response and send a POST request to it with `curl` (please remember to replace the URL with the one you got from the response):
+In your terminal, copy the `ratings_lambda` URL from the response and send a POST request to it with `curl` (please remember to replace the URL with the one we got from the response):

 ```bash
 curl -X POST http://bwtiue69l3njrfnm2v27qgql2n0dwbew.lambda-url.us-east-1.localhost.localstack.cloud:32773/ -d '{"ratings":{"2":"1","4":"3","5":"1"}}' -H "Content-Type: application/json"